AndySpaven/user_limit_test/README.txt

 7. Should not normally use user name as a key in a database - we'd have a user id from the authentication/authorisation module with which to uniquely identify the user.
 8. The calls to user streaming endpoints would validate the user and the stream ids before proceeding and return failure otherwise.
 9. There is no DI being used (regarding db and service use).
 10. There is no mocking in the tests.
-Whilst okay for the route tests this is not ideal for the service test for example.
+Whilst maybe okay for the route tests this is not ideal for the service test for example.
+11. The stop streaming route suffered a bug due it being agnostic to whether a stream for the name and id even existed.
+This should change.
+12. No demonstration of promises or promise chaining or of await inside async methods.
+DB interaction is typically async.

 Running the App
 ===============